What Is Meditation?

 - Take notes in your journal

-Finally, experimenting with different meditation techniques can also help you deepen your practice.
-Here are some notes from 57 meditation experiments I did in 2015.
+If nothing you try is working, then it’s likely that the meditation technique you practice is not optimal for you.
+Experimenting with different meditation techniques can also help you move forward your practice.
+Here are some notes from 57 meditation experiments I did back in 2015.

 Finally, do you need motivation and inspiration to start or deepen your practice?
 This collection of 200 Meditation Quotes will help you.
 Here are a few:

 What we are today comes from our thoughts of yesterday, and our present thoughts build our life of tomorrow.
 Our life is the creation of our mind. – Buddha